frederickf/bqpjs/examples/README.md

 $ node tree.js 'Boolean query here'
 ```

-You can look at the contents of the file to see an example of how to process each data structure.
+You can look at the contents of the file to see how to process each data structure.
 The output of each file is the same for a given query.

 If you want to see the output of bqpjs() itself, you can run bqpjs-formats.js